Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 **Description:**

-Upon loading, the recovery disk creates a virtual drive in the PC memory \(this drive is assigned the letter **X**\).
+Upon loading, the recovery disk creates a virtual drive in the PC memory \(this drive is assigned the letter **X** by default\).
 This virtual disk is used to contain a repository storing the image-related data.
 Every time you boot from the restore disk, this repository is created from scratch.

 The virtual disk size varies depending on the operating system family.
 When you are required to store an increased amount of image-related information, the repository might exceed the virtual disk size, which results in an error and the failure of the recovery process.